-The baseline simulation was repeated with the time of the releases varied by up to $\pm 6$ hours, the purpose being to assess the influence, if any, of the state of the tide on subsequent dispersion.
+The baseline simulation was repeated with the time of the releases varied by up to ± 6 hours, the purpose being to assess the influence, if any, of the state of the tide on subsequent dispersion.
 The results show some minor variability.
 A half-life of 134.4 hours was used in these runs which is thought to still be conservative.

-Figure 13.
+Figure 14.
 Time series of maximum concentration (top) and area exceeding the EQS (bottom) from the first set of model runs (Table 4).
 The model was run during neap tides with varying release times, relative to the baseline (Start = 0 h).
-The MAC and area limit 72 hours after the final treatment (Time = 168 h) of 0.1 μg/L and 0.5 km2 are indicated by the horizontal dashed lines.
+The MAC and area limit 72 hours after the final treatment (Time = 240 h) of 0.1 μg L-1 and 0.5 km2 are indicated by the horizontal dashed lines.

-3.5 Dispersion during Spring Tides, October 2018 (ID239)
+3.5 Dispersion during Spring Tides, March 2018 (ID194)

-Dispersion simulations were carried out during modelled spring tides in October 2018 (Figure 5), repeating the main set carried out for neap tides (Table 4).
-The same treatment scenario of 1 treatment per day was simulated, with each treatment using 750 g of azamethiphos.
-For all medicine half-lives, and horizontal and vertical diffusion coefficients simulated, both the MAC and area EQS were achieved (Figure 14).
+Dispersion simulations were carried out during modelled spring tides in March 2018 (Figure 5), repeating the main set carried out for neap tides (Table 4).
+The same treatment scenario of 1 treatment per day was simulated, with each treatment using 413 g of Azamethiphos.
+For all medicine half-lives, and horizontal and vertical diffusion coefficients simulated, both the MAC and area EQS were achieved (Figure 15).

-Figure 14.
+Figure 15.
 Time series of maximum concentration (top) and the area where concentrations exceeded the EQS (bottom) from the fifth, sixth and seventh set of model runs (Table 4).
-The model was run at spring tides with varying medicine half-life $T{1/2}$ (days), horizontal diffusion coefficient $K_H$ ( $m^2$ s-2) and vertical diffusion coefficient $K_V$ ( $m^2$ s-2).
-The MAC and area limit 72 hours after the final treatment (Time = 168 h) of 0.1 $\mu$ g/L and 0.5 $km^2$ are indicated by the horizontal dashed lines.
+The model was run at spring tides with varying medicine half-life $T{1/2}$ (days), horizontal diffusion coefficient K_H (m^2 s-1) and vertical diffusion coefficient K_V (m^2 s-1).
+The MAC and area limit 72 hours after the final treatment (Time = 168 h) of 0.1 μ g L-1 and 0.5 km2 are indicated by the horizontal dashed lines.

-3.6 Dispersion During Neap Tides, July 2018 (ID229)
+3.6 Dispersion During Neap Tides, May 2018 (ID218 & ID219)

-A further set of dispersion simulations during modelled neap tides in July 2018 were carried out (Figure 6), repeating the main set carried out for neap tides in September 2018 (Table 4).
-The same treatment scenario of 1 treatment per day was simulated, with each treatment using 750 g of azamethiphos.
+A further set of dispersion simulations during modelled neap tides in May 2018 were carried out (Figure 6), repeating the main set carried out for neap tides in March 2018 (Table 4).
+The same treatment scenario of 1 treatment per day was simulated, with each treatment using 413 g of Azamethiphos.
 For all medicine half-lives, and horizontal and vertical diffusion coefficients simulated, both the MAC and area EQS were comfortably achieved.
-Some peaks in both concentration and area > EQS are observed and are assumed to be due to artefacts found in the model.
-But these quickly decrease back below the EQS in every case.
-The horizontal diffusion co-efficient used in these runs is also known to be highly conservative when looking at dispersion over time greater than an hour.
 These simulations demonstrate again that the modelled treatment regime will comfortably meet the EQS criteria.

-Figure 15.
-Time series of maximum concentration (top) and the area where concentrations exceeded the EQS (bottom) from the eighth, nineth and tenth set of model runs (Table 4).
-The model was run at neap tides from July 2018 with varying medicine half-life $T{1/2}$ (days), horizontal diffusion coefficient $K_H$ ( $m^2$ s-2) and vertical diffusion coefficient $K_V$ ( $m^2$ s-2).
-The MAC and area limit 72 hours after the final treatment (Time = 147 h) of 0.1 g/L and 0.5 km are indicated by the horizontal dashed lines.
+Figure 16.
+Time series of maximum concentration (top) and the area where concentrations exceeded the EQS (bottom) from the eighth, ninth and tenth set of model runs (Table 4).
+The model was run at neap tides from May 2018 with varying medicine half-life $T{1/2}$ (days), horizontal diffusion coefficient K_H ($m^2 \, s^{-1}$) and vertical diffusion coefficient K_V ($m^2 \, s^{-1}$).
+The MAC and area limit 72 hours after the final treatment (Time = 147 h) of 0.1 μ g L^{-1} and 0.5 km^2 are indicated by the horizontal dashed lines.